spaze/phpstan-disallowed-calls/README.md

 Paths in `allowIn` support [fnmatch()](https://www.php.net/function.fnmatch) patterns.

 Relative paths in `allowIn` are resolved based on the current working directory.
 When running PHPStan from a directory or subdirectory which is not your "root" directory, the paths will probably not work.
 Use `allowInRootDir` in that case to specify an absolute root directory for all `allowIn` paths.
-Absolute paths might change between machines (for example your local development machine and a continous integration machine) but you can use [`%rootDir%`](https://phpstan.org/config-reference#expanding-paths) to start with PHPStan's root directory (usually `/something/something/vendor/phpstan/phpstan`) and then `..` from there to your "root" directory.
+Absolute paths might change between machines (for example your local development machine and a continuous integration machine) but you can use [`%rootDir%`](https://phpstan.org/config-reference#expanding-paths) to start with PHPStan's root directory (usually `/something/something/vendor/phpstan/phpstan`) and then `..` from there to your "root" directory.

 For example when PHPStan is installed in `/home/foo/vendor/phpstan/phpstan` and you're using a configuration like this: